 The goal of the RCI is to prepare participants to secure and maintain housing.
 This is a multi-step process that is designed to span 18 months.
-Participants must be registered by May 14, 2021.
+Registration is open.

 10 participants will attend an initial class where the schedule, expectations, and steps of the program are outlined.
 After the first evening the participants will be scheduled for small group training.
 The group of 10 will be split into three groups of 3, 3 & 4.
 Each small group will meet once a week for 4 weeks.
 Each class is about 2 hours in in length with follow-up individual meetings as needed.
 Prior to the start of the program the participants will be asked to sign up with Credit Karma to determine their credit score.

 Week 1 – Strategies, filling out rental and credit applications.
 Introductions, and a talk from Cheri Horbacz about the Southwest Fair Housing Council.
 Participants will hear overview of the Returning Citizens Initiative and how it will be run.
 They will then be assigned to the small groups based on their credit score so that they can move through the next steps of the program together.

 Weeks 2 & 3 – Digging into credit scores and addressing credit problems.
 Participants with good credit may complete this week’s activities more quickly than those who have bad credit.
 A partner organization will assist the process of each participant as they get their credit back on track.
 Participants will begin working on their personal bio packet.
 A personal bio packet is a way for participants to prepare a written story about themselves that also includes pictures and character and community support letters.
 This is a tool to be used when moving through the appeal